Hit Your Target Weight with Help from Proactive Wellness Centers

 Assess Your Medical Weight Loss Progress

-During this visit, we'll assess the progress you've made in your medical weight loss plan in Harrisburg, PA.
+During this visit, we'll assess the progress you've made in your medical weight loss plan Near Harrisburg, PA.
 We'll then compare the progress you've made vs your Week 4 and baseline testing results.
 We'll then make recommendations for another round or other continued intervention.

 Medical Weight Loss Harrisburg, PA